 Java on z/OS provides comprehensive support for running Java applications.
 CICS uses the IBM 64-bit SDK for z/OS, Java Technology Edition, Version 8.
-Some Liberty features require specific Java versions, and these are called out in [Liberty features](#).
+Some Liberty features require specific Java versions, and these are called out in the [Liberty features table](#).

 The SDK contains a Java Runtime Environment that supports the full set of Java APIs and a set of development tools.
 To help increase general purpose processor productivity and contribute to lowering the overall cost of computing for z/OS Java technology-based applications, special processors are available in certain z Systems® hardware.
-The IBM zEnterprise® Application Assist Processor (zAAP) can provide additional processor capacity to run eligible Java workloads, including Java workloads in CICS.

-Find information about Java on the z/OS platform and download the 64-bit version of the SDK at [Java Standard Edition Products on z/OS](#).
+The IBM zEnterprise Application Assist Processor (zAAP) can provide additional processor capacity to run eligible Java workloads, including Java workloads in CICS.
+You can find more information about Java on the z/OS platform and download the 64-bit version of the SDK at [Java Standard Edition Products on z/OS](#).